ChalitaCh/CMEECourseWork/README.md

 This week, we will look at how Python programming can be used in numerical computing, using numpu and scipy packages.
 The workflow for more reproducible and automated data analyses across R and Python using subprocess module, followed by the introduction into Jupyter notebook.

+## MiniProject

+This directory is for MiniProject assignment submission for model fitting of bacterial growth curve.
+The project uses combination of R, Python, Bash, and LaTex programming languages.